Working with Images

 Image formats vary in their ability to encode colors in different color spaces.
 For a discussion of color spaces, see the Working with Paints section.

 There are numerous digital image formats, each with different capabilities regarding the characteristics discussed above.
-MandalaMaker can import four different image types or formats and can export images in three.
+MandalaMaker can import four different raster image types or formats and can export one vector format and three raster formats.

 JPEG is short for Joint Photographic Experts Group.
 As the name suggests, this image format was designed to store digital photographs.
 It is a high quality format for continuous-tone images.
 JPEG uses lossy compression, however the compression algorithm is designed to have minimal impact on the visual quality of the image.
 JPEG provides a range of quality settings that allow a custom tradeoff between file size and quality.
 JPEG images are opaque, and the format can support a range of color spaces, including RGB and CMYK.
 JPEG images can be created at arbitrary resolutions.
 MandalaMaker can both import and export JPEG images.
 When exporting JPEGs, MandalaMaker always uses the maximum quality setting.
 Unless you are targeting the web or need image transparency, JPEG is the recommended export format.